The Cost of Christmas

 In London alone, the burglary rate rises 26% over Christmas.
 Nationwide, December is the month in which most insurance claims are made.

-A lot of us share our lives on social media and while you may be excited to share that you snagged the last must-have gift of the season and that you’ll be out for a great party later in the week – this is essentially an invitation to burglars.
+- Sharing on social media — while you may be excited to share that you snagged the last must-have gift of the season and that you’ll be out for a great party later in the week – this is essentially an invitation to burglars.
 Never share theft-worthy items online and only ever share your party or holiday pics when you’re safely back at home on the sofa, making it clear in your post that this is a #throwback.

-We all worry about our bins overflowing over Christmas as delivery dates jump around thanks to Bank Holidays, but annoying as it may be – keep your packaging inside until the very last minute.
+- Keep your packaging inside until the very last minute.
 Piling up the boxes outside only lets potential burglars know what you have inside.

 If the worst happens…